steinmns/Plex-Auto-Downloader/README.md

 # Plex Auto Downloader
-Plex Auto Downloader is a tool that serves as a mediator between a front end designed in Bootstrap and a Python powered database backend for Plex media servers using an open source p2p program, qBittorrent.
-The front end will be built using Node.js and Bootstrap while the backend will be handled from an application built in Python using qBittorrent.
+Plex Auto Downloader is a tool that serves as a mediator between a front end designed in PyQT and a Python powered database backend for Plex media servers using an open source p2p program, qBittorrent.
+The front end will be built using PyQT while the backend will be handled from an application built in Python using qBittorrent.

 # Upcoming Features:
 - Automatically choose best torrent